Fernando Espuelas: The Fernando Espuelas Show

+He emerged as a vocal defender of President Obama on immigration, often countering criticisms from within the Latino community.
+When a prominent Latino leader labeled Obama the "deporter-in-chief," Espuelas quickly fired back, accusing activists like NCLR’s Janet Murguia of "urging Obama to break the law."

-Espuelas makes frequent public appearances including live performances such as the Fernando Espuelas Live! show that sold out the historic Alex Theatre in Glendale, California.The Fernando Espuelas Show was Univision's first English-language talkshow.Poder Magazine named Espuelas one of "The Nation's 100 Most Influential Hispanics" in 2012 for the show's empowering of "...Latinos to be part of the American political system...."
+Over time, Espuelas’ stance appeared to shift.
+As the Obama administration hinted at possible executive actions, he voiced support for such measures, urging Obama to "be ready to act."
+When Obama ultimately postponed these actions, Espuelas commented that "President Obama should wait on immigration executive action," and later, praised Obama as "ascendant" when the policies were announced.Poder Magazine named Espuelas one of "The Nation's 100 Most Influential Hispanics" in 2012 for the show's empowering of "...Latinos to be part of the American political system.

 Also in 2012, The Fernando Espuelas Show was re-launched as part of the new talk-radio Univision America Network.

 StarMedia

 In a highly publicized moment of inspiration that was recounted in numerous articles and television segments, Espuelas envisioned a "virtual plaza to connect the peoples of Latin America" while hiking atop a mountain in Nepal.
 Soon after, Espuelas founded Starmedia with his Chinese-American childhood friend, Jack Chen.

 As Starmedia's Chairman and CEO, collaborating with co-founder and Starmedia President Jack Chen, Espuelas created the first Internet media company for Spanish- and Portuguese-speaking audiences worldwide.
 Using a combination of their 12 credit cards, family savings, and loans from friends, the pair managed to piece together the first $100,000 used to launch the Latin portal in September 1996.

 "Shares of StarMedia Networks, the most highly anticipated of last week's offerings, closed 74 percent above its initial offering price of $15 per share on Wednesday, its first day of trading," reported The New York Times at the time of StarMedia's IPO.
 Gail Bronson, an analyst at IPO Monitor, said on CNN, "StarMedia is the behemoth south of the border."

-Eventually Starmedia raised over US$500 million in equity in a series of private and public offerings.
-Starmedia's market capitalization reached over $3.8 billion.

 Starmedia's success served as an important catalyst in the development of the Latin Internet market by encouraging both entrepreneurs and financiers to back the development of the sector.
 According to Computerworld, "StarMedia's success is credited with igniting the vibrant enthusiasm that the Latin America Internet market currently enjoys, and which has led a number of companies to follow in StarMedia's footsteps, including big guns like Spain's Telefonica SA, America Online Inc. (AOL), Yahoo, Lycos, Brazil's UOL Inc. and Microsoft Corp., as well as cocky startups like Patagon.com International Ltd., Zona Financiera Inc. and Yupi Internet Inc." As of 2011, there were an estimated 212+ million Internet users in Latin America.